-Depending on the business scope, FIEs can be classified as being a manufacturing company, a service company, a foreign invested commercial enterprise (i.e. a trading company), regional headquarters, an R&D center, an investment company, or several others.
+Depending on the business scope, FIEs can be classified as being a manufacturing company, a service company, a trading company, regional headquarters, an R&D center, an investment company, or several others.
 Often, the capital requirements will differ depending on the type of company that is being incorporated.

-&lt;sup>1 In 2018, China announced a sweeping restructuring of its government institutions, under which the the State Administration for Industry and Commerce (SAIC) was integrated into the State Administration for Market Regulation (SAMR).
+1 In 2018, China announced a sweeping restructuring of its government institutions, under which the the State Administration for Industry and Commerce (SAIC) was integrated into the State Administration for Market Regulation (SAMR).
 In practice, SAMR and its local branches might still be referred as AIC as the body in charge among business society.